 Nutritional value (per 100 gm.) of different nutrient in Kulthi

 Kulthi seeds shows diuretic activities.
 It’s diuretic activity has been found to be 2-3 times that of acetazolamide (diuretic or water pill) in albino rats.
 Kulthi dal is also rich source of urease enzymes.
 Urease, is an enzyme that catalyzes the hydrolysis of urea, and converting it in ammonia and carbon dioxide.
 The seeds also exhibits kidney protective activities.

 The green pods of Kulthi contains vitamin A. These are edible and oral intake of leaves cures vitamin A deficiency.

 Kulthi green leaves contains ascorbic acid and calcium.
 These can be used to cure vitamin C deficiency.

 Traditional Use of Kulthi

-- Kulthi dal is a well-known home remedy for eliminating urinary stones from body.
+- Kulthi dal is a well-known home remedy for eliminating urinary stones from the body.

-- Kulthi dal is also indicated in rheumatic fever, leucorrhoea, bleeding piles, diarrhoea, and obesity.
+- Kulthi dal is also indicated in rheumatic fever, leucorrhoea, bleeding piles, diarrhea, and obesity.